Kelley Swain is a poet, writer and educator living in London.

-Kelley is editor of two poetry, science and art anthologies: Pocket Horizon, which gave her the opportunity to work with poet Don Paterson, and Whipple Museum publication The Rules of Form: Sonnets and Slide Rules.
+Kelley is editor of two poetry, science and art anthologies: Pocket Horizon (Valley Press, 2013,) which gave her the opportunity to work with poet Don Paterson, and Whipple Museum’s first and only Art Book, The Rules of Form: Sonnets and Slide Rules.

 To read about any of these books, go to the dedicated page, and for more information about each project’s development and launch, search the blog archives using the title of the book.

 Kelley was born in Rhode Island in 1985, earned her BA in English and Creative Writing at Randolph-Macon Woman’s College in Virginia in 2007, studied at the Munson Institute for Maritime Studies in summer 2007, and earned her MSc in Medical Humanities at King’s College London in 2014.

 She was Poet-in-Residence at the Whipple Museum of the History of Science in the Department of the History and Philosophy of Science, University of Cambridge, from 2009 – 2012.

 Due to her freelance work in Medical Humanities, Kelley was invited to develop Humanities in Global Health, a seminar series comprising part of the Global Health BSc at Imperial College London, which she taught from 2012 – 2014.